ring-therapeutics/anellome_paper/README.md

 3. [ClonalFrameML](https://github.com/xavierdidelot/ClonalFrameML)
 4. [PhyML](https://github.com/stephaneguindon/phyml)

-A conda environment has been provided for ease-of-use setup to run all analysis.
+A conda environment has been provided for ease-of-use setup to run all analyses.

 ## File Descriptions
 __TODO__: Provide information on all data files or any auxillary files required for analysis.